alykes/TAFE-AI-BusinessApps/module-1/fundamentals.md

 - Yes compute and hardware
 - Think about minimizing a loss function

-## What is Question Answering in Natural Langauge Processing?
+## What is Question Answering in Natural Language Processing?

 **Question Answering** (QA) is a subfield of Natural Language Processing that deals with the task of automatically answering questions posed in natural language.
 Question Answering models are able to retrieve the answer to a question from a given text.
 Useful for searching for an answer in a document.
 Depending on the model used, the answer can be directly extracted from text or generated from scratch.